hassio-addons/addon-vscode/README.md

 ## Embedding into Home Assistant

-It is possible to embed the IDE directly into Home Assistant, allowing you to access your IDE through the Home Assistant frontend.
+It is possible to embed VSCode directly into Home Assistant, allowing you to access your VSCode through the Home Assistant frontend.

 Home Assistant provides the `panel_iframe` component, for these purposes.